vt51/Classwork-Spring-2023/README.md

 This is written in Python.

 ## Specifications
-The database will contain: :
+The database will contain:
 * Patient Name
+* Patient Medical Record Number
 * Patient Age
+* Patient Test Results

 * Patient Bloodtype
 	- A+
 	- A-